 The table below includes the Zone 1 infrastructure charge of £1.51 on top of the cost of the calls.

 Based on this profile, the break point for when a Microsoft Calling Plan becomes cost-efficient is about 60 minutes of calling.

 A direct comparison to the 120-minute calling plan of £4.50 is ,as a pay-as-you-go user, you’d be paying £3.18 more per month or £38.16 per year per user.

 UK B2C – 55% Landline 40% Mobile & 5% Premium

-Put simply no. Pay as you calling is not a compete to a bundled minute plan, even by Microsoft’s own pricing.
+Pay-as-you-go calling is not a competition to a bundled minute plan, even by Microsoft’s own pricing.
 But then, it is not meant to be.

 It allows companies the choice to enable calling for their low PSTN consumption users without an annual minimum spend commitment.

 Compared to Direct Routing providers who offer calling plans and Pay As You Go options, the Microsoft version is more expensive.

 Using industry insights, Microsoft is about 20-30% more expensive per minute on UK domestic landline calls and even higher on mobile charges.
 But this is the price of convenience to the business.